- A part-time programme designed for human rights defenders and related practitioners

 Chitra Nagarajan, Gender and Conflict Adviser, Nigeria Stability and Reconciliation Programme

 We are now accepting applications for the Post Graduate Certificate, commencing in September 2016.
+This is the final application date for this programme, which will not be running in future years.

 In order to be admitted to each module, students must have: